jlmacle/z--news-monitoring-helper/README.md

 <b>Please run this version of the program one keyword at a time,<br>
 to avoid a potential denial of service fingerprint issue.</b> <br>
-Planning an upgrade at the end of this week.<br>

 <i>The shell script hasn't been tested on macOS.
 Might work.</i>
 <br><br>